aboldguess/bid-finder/README.md

     `/login` and visiting `/scraper`.
 Once logged in your session persists for 30 days so you remain authenticated after closing the browser.
 Only authenticated users can access these management functions.
+  - **Open the Admin tab** for a consolidated console that lists live database statistics, offers a confirmation-protected wipe button and lets administrators create, reset or delete user accounts without touching the underlying SQLite files.
   - **Automatic scraping** runs in the background according to the `CRON_SCHEDULE` environment variable (default `0 6 * * *`).
 Results are stored in the database without any manual interaction.